evanceodoyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents, including hidden files(starting with .i)

 # Task 5
 Display current directory contents in long format, with user and group IDS displayed numerically, and hidden files.

+# Task 6
+Create a directory named my_first_directory in the /tmp/ directory